120% Font Size Sharper Font Color

 claim consider inform guarantee advise

-4. Prior to the release of the coroner’s report, it was speculated that Richard’s death was caused by an overdose of narcotics.
+4. Prior to the release of the coroner’s report, it was that Richard’s death was caused by an overdose of narcotics.

-5. Walter considered the possible consequences before he decided to defy his parents’ wishes and attend the protests.
+5. Walter the possible consequences before he decided to defy his parents’ wishes and attend the protests.

-6. Claire claimed that she was innocent.
+6. Claire that she was innocent.

-8. He accused me of stealing his money.
+8. He me of stealing his money.

 TASK 2B: Gap Fill